Asone/SoundCloud_StreamCaster/README.md

 Requirements
 ---

-In order to use soundjob you will need an access to the API.
+In order to use SoundCloud_StreamCaster you will need an access to the API.
 You can register tokens here.
 Once done you'll just have to copy-paste your tokens into the config.yml file

 Install & Use